-Excursion to the Castle of Lierna in Lecco, a dive of nature and history.
+Excursion to the Castle of Lierna in Lecco, a dive into nature and history.

 To the north of the municipality of Lierna in the province of Lecco, overlooking Lake Como we find the small hamlet of Castello, commonly named after the ancient castle in antiquity.
 The structure of the city maintains the original characteristic of fortified bastion since its origins in Roman times.
 The castle was erected by exploiting the defensibility of a small peninsula lying on the water and its ruins are still incorporated in the surrounding houses.

 The Church of the Saints, the obligatory stage of our trip, was first dedicated to St. Maurizio and then to San Lazzaro.
-It has distant origins with documentation dating back to 1147 and the structure ruins have been integrated into the surrounding houses.
+It has distant origins with documentation dating back to 1147 and the ruins of the structure have been integrated into the surrounding houses.